Marina Ramon Gorina

 University of Exeter, Penryn Campus, Penryn, TR10 9FE

-I am a PhD student currently researching leprosy occurrence and transmission dynamics in a wild population of western chimpanzees in Cantanhez National Park, Guinea-Bissau.
+I am a PhD student currently researching the socioecology and health of western chimpanzees in Cantanhez National Park, Guinea-Bissau.

 After studying great apes welfare at the Barcelona Zoo and Fundació Mona primate rescue centre in Spain, I developed an interest in human-wildlife interactions when volunteering as a research assistant for the Jane Goodall Institute (JGI) in Senegal.
 While collecting data on chimpanzee ecology, I witnessed first-hand the complexities of great ape and human coexistence in an anthropogenic habitat.